M

 09:00

 Breakfast & arrivalFellows arrive to a shared breakfast.
-The table is already set.
+The table is set.
 So is the week's primary source.
-Informal conversation before the session begins — this is not wasted time.
+Informal conversation before the session begins.

 09:30

-Chevruta readingIn pairs, fellows read and argue a primary text before the session formally opens.
-No lectures yet — just two people and a difficult passage.
+Chevruta readingIn pairs, fellows read and argue a primary text.
+No lectures yet - just two people and a difficult passage.

 10:00